talesofcarter/devlaunch/readme.md

 - **HTML5**: For the semantic structure of the application.

-- **Vite**: (Assumed based on project structure) A fast build tool that provides an excellent developer experience.
+- **Vite**: A fast build tool that provides an excellent developer experience.

 ## 📦 Installation and Usage